Queen Clea: Powers and abilities

 As an Atlantean, Queen Clea can breathe both above and under water.
 Clea can also physically withstand the great amounts of undersea depth pressures.
 Because of this, her body is resistant to most physical injury and provides a form of super strength.
 When in possession of the mystical trident belonging to Poseidon, Clea's strength levels increase and she has limited control over water.
 The trident also has the ability to fire force blasts.
 Due to a spell by the witch Circe, Clea now also has the ability of flight.
 Also, as Clea was depicted as arguably young both in the 1940s while battling Hippolyta and around the same age when later battling Diana in modern times, it can be suggested that Clea either has a longer than average lifespan or is possibly immortal.

 In other media

-A character strikingly similar to Queen Clea appeared in "Return of Atlantis," a 1980 episode of Hannah-Barbera's popular Saturday morning animated television series Super Friends.
-Queen Ocina (voiced by Kathy Garver) is the ruler of an unnamed Atlantean city which, like Queen Clea's Venturia in the comics, is a misandrist society dominated by women.
-In the episode, she raises Atlantis to the surface of the ocean in a gambit to rule the world.
-With her army of women warriors, she attacks Washington, D.C., but is confronted by Wonder Woman and Rima the Jungle Girl.
-After a skirmish, Ocina defeats the pair and imprisons them, along with Aquaman, in an underwater dungeon.
-Wonder Woman sends a telepathic message to her mother Hippolyta, prompting the Amazon army to travel from Paradise Island to Washington and rescue the heroes.
-The combined efforts of Wonder Woman, Rima, Aquaman, Hippolyta and the Amazons halt Queen Ocina's plan and exile her and her forces back to the bottom of the ocean.
+Queen Ocina, a character inspired by Clea, appears in the Super Friends episode "Return of Atlantis", voiced by Kathy Garver.
+She is the ruler of an unnamed Atlantean city which is a misandrist society dominated by women.